alekskimeu/alekskimeu/README.md

 >~ *Arthur Golden*
 >
 >
-> When cats look at themselves in a mirror they see lions.
+> When cats look at themselves in a mirror they see lions. <br>
-> what matters is how you see yourself.
+> What matters is how you see yourself.
 >
 >Whatever you do, don’t let inertia and complacency keep
 >you from pushing yourself a little bit every day.